 Injections that can be administered within a windowed timeframe (e.g., 1-3 months, 3-6 months, etc.) should be postponed to later within that window, whereas injections that are part of a regular schedule should be prioritized to maintain continuity of care.
 In cases where injectable medications can no longer be administered (e.g., B12, Depo-Provera, Prolia, antipsychotics, etc.), pharmacists can consider switching formulations (i.e., injection to oral tablet), using alternative medications or modifying the treatment schedule where appropriate.
 (Consult medSask’s suggestions on pharmacist-administered injections for more suggestions.)

 Similar to injections, some immunization schedules can be successfully delayed.
 Individuals with suspected, probable or confirmed COVID-19, and those who are close contacts of a case, should defer immunizations as they pose a risk to the public and health care providers.
 These patients should wait until they have recovered and/or until the end of their isolation period.
 Susceptible populations (e.g., infants, immunocompromised patients, older adults, etc.) are at a higher risk of contributing to vaccine-preventable disease outbreaks.
 Vaccination for these populations should not be delayed and should be provided with appropriate PPE, screening and physical distancing in place.
+While pharmacists cannot directly provide childhood immunizations, they should encourage parent to adhere to these immunization schedules despite the perceived pandemic challenges.
 (See interim guidance provided by The National Advisory Committee on Immunization for more information).

 Patients should be encouraged to maintain adequate supply and should be discouraged from obtaining more medication than usual (requesting early refills or excessive supplies of medications) as this could result in shortages.
 Reassure patients that their regular supply should be fine, even in the event of a quarantine.